AFL-CIO: Programs

-Programs are organizations established and controlled by the AFL–CIO to serve certain organizational goals.
-Programs of the AFL–CIO include the AFL–CIO Building Investment Trust, the AFL–CIO Employees Federal Credit Union, the AFL–CIO Housing Investment Trust, the National Labor College and Union Privilege.
+Programs are organizations established and controlled by the AFL-CIO to serve certain organizational goals.
+Programs of the AFL-CIO include the AFL-CIO Building Investment Trust, the AFL-CIO Employees Federal Credit Union, the AFL-CIO Housing Investment Trust, the National Labor College and Union Privilege.

 International policy

-The AFL–CIO is affiliated to the Brussels-based International Trade Union Confederation, formed November 1, 2006.
-The new body incorporated the member organizations of the International Confederation of Free Trade Unions, of which the AFL–CIO had long been part.
-The AFL–CIO had had a very active foreign policy in building and strengthening free trade unions.
+The AFL-CIO is affiliated to the Brussels-based International Trade Union Confederation, formed November 1, 2006.
+The new body incorporated the member organizations of the International Confederation of Free Trade Unions, of which the AFL-CIO had long been part.
+The AFL-CIO had had a very active foreign policy in building and strengthening free trade unions.
 During the Cold War, it vigorously opposed Communist unions in Latin America and Europe.
 In opposing Communism, it helped split the CGT in France and helped create the anti-Communist Force Ouvrière.

-According to the cybersecurity firm Area 1, hackers working for the People's Liberation Army Strategic Support Force compromised the networks of the AFL–CIO in order to gain information on negotiations for the Trans-Pacific Partnership.
+According to the cybersecurity firm Area 1, hackers working for the People's Liberation Army Strategic Support Force compromised the networks of the AFL-CIO in order to gain information on negotiations for the Trans-Pacific Partnership.

 History

 Civil rights

-The AFL–CIO has a long relationship with civil rights struggles.
-One of the major points of contention between the AFL and the CIO, particularly in the era immediately after the CIO split off, was the CIO's willingness to include black workers (excluded by the AFL in its focus on craft unionism.)
-Later, blacks would also criticize the CIO for abandoning their interests, particularly after the merger with the AFL.
+The AFL-CIO has a long relationship with civil rights struggles.
+One of the major points of contention between the AFL and the CIO, particularly in the era immediately after the CIO split off, was the CIO's willingness to include black workers (excluded by the AFL in its focus on craft unionism).
+Later, black workers would also criticize the CIO for abandoning their interests, particularly after the merger with the AFL.

 In 1961, Martin Luther King Jr. gave a speech titled "If the Negro Wins, Labor Wins" to the organization's convention in Bal Harbour, Florida.
 King hoped for a coalition between civil rights and labor that would improve the situation for the entire working class by ending racial discrimination.
-However, King also criticized the AFL–CIO for its tolerance of unions that excluded black workers.
-"I would be lacking in honesty," he told the delegates of the 1965 Illinois AFL–CIO Convention during his keynote address, "if I did not point out that the labor movement of thirty years ago did more in that period for civil rights than labor is doing today...Our combined strength is potentially enormous, but we have not used a fraction of it for our own good or the needs of society as a whole."
-King and the AFL–CIO diverged further in 1967, when King announced his opposition to the Vietnam War, which the AFL–CIO strongly supported.
-The AFL–CIO endorsed the Civil Rights Act of 1964.
+However, King also criticized the AFL-CIO for its tolerance of unions that excluded black workers.
+"I would be lacking in honesty," he told the delegates of the 1965 Illinois AFL-CIO Convention during his keynote address, "if I did not point out that the labor movement of thirty years ago did more in that period for civil rights than labor is doing today...Our combined strength is potentially enormous, but we have not used a fraction of it for our own good or the needs of society as a whole."
+King and the AFL-CIO diverged further in 1967, when King announced his opposition to the Vietnam War, which the AFL-CIO strongly supported.
+The AFL-CIO endorsed the Civil Rights Act of 1964.